 MPI has more than 2,900 staff working in over 45 locations across the country and internationally to grow and protect New Zealand.
-Find out about MPI's 8 branches and its 4 business units.
+Find out about MPI’s high level organisational structure.

 A future-focused organisation

 MPI provides policy and regulatory advice, market access and trade services, and manages major regulatory systems of biosecurity, food safety, forestry, fisheries management, and animal welfare.
 MPI also has strong relationships with other government agencies, primarily within the economic, border, and natural resources sectors.